dh1n3sh/Web-Development-Assignments/student/Readme.md

-This is a CRUD Web app built using SQLlite & Java.
+This is a CRUD Web app built using SQLlite & Java Servlet.

 ![Image of Calculator](/student/Screenshot.png)